kubestellar/kubestellar/docs/poc2023q1/example1.md

 This doc attempts to show a simple example usage of the 2023q1 PoC.
 This doc is a work in progress.

+This example involves two edge clusters and two workloads.
+One workload goes on both edge clusters and one workload goes on only one edge cluster.
+Nothing changes after the initial activity.

 This example is presented in stages.
 The controllers involved are always maintaining relationships.
 This document focuses on changes as they appear in this example.